-According to the UN Guiding Principles on Business and Human Rights, implementing respect for human rights in a corporate context has three primary components:
+According to the Principles, any company implementing respect for human rights in a corporate context must put three primary components into place:

 - A policy commitment to meet the responsibility to respect human rights;